China: Sichuan

 Flights before and after the tour start/end, visa, travel insurance, tips to tour leaders, laundry, drinks, and other items of a personal nature.

-VISA-FREE TRAVEL: Citizens of more than thirty countries can travel to China without a visa for holidays shorter than 30 days until 31st of December 2025.
+VISA-FREE TRAVEL: Citizens of more than thirty countries can currently travel to China without a visa for holidays shorter than 30 days.
 This makes it easier than ever to join this tour!
 Valid for passport holders in Australia, Austria, Belgium, Denmark, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Luxembourg, Malaysia, Netherlands, Norway, New Zealand, Poland, Portugal, Spain, Switzerland.

 If you are from the UK, US, or any other country not on this list, a visa is still relatively straightforward to obtain, but you must fill in the paperwork and visit one of the Chinese consulates or embassies in your home country.
 Please contact us if you would like any further advice.